Murder for sale

 By Andy Round

 Not keen?
-Then, what about a sperm-stained photo from school killer Wayne Lo or fingernail clippings from serial rapist and murderer Roy Norris?
+Then, what about a stained photo from school killer Wayne Lo or fingernail clippings from serial rapist and murderer Roy Norris?
 No?
-Perhaps you’d prefer pubic hair from cannibal Arthur Shawcross who slaughtered 11 women or soil taken from the crawl space where ‘Killer Clown’ John Wayne Gacy buried 27 of his 33 victims?
+Perhaps you’d prefer hair from cannibal Arthur Shawcross who slaughtered 11 women or soil taken from the crawl space where ‘Killer Clown’ John Wayne Gacy buried 27 of his 33 victims?

 There’s a world of macabre choice out there and it’s just a click away on auction websites that market ‘murderabilia’ associated with criminals.
 Sites such as daisyseven.com, prisonboundserialkillers.com or murderauctions.com offer everything from autographs, photos and letters from killers to their clippings, artwork or hair.

-When Kahan contacted eBay he was told the company was “not the morality police” and people could sell whatever they wanted as long as it was legal.
-“So, I thought I needed to understand more about this, so for a year I became a murderabilia collector.”
-As Kahan amassed his killer hair samples, finger-nail cuttings and scrapings, he became well known as a reputable collector even receiving advance notices from dealers before items were posted.
+When Kahan contacted eBay he was told the company was 'not the morality police' and people could sell whatever they wanted as long as it was legal.
+“I thought I needed to understand more about this, so for a year I became a murderabilia collector.”
+As Kahan amassed killer hair samples, finger-nail cuttings and scrapings, he became well known as a reputable collector even receiving advance notices from dealers before items were posted.

-Then Kahan started to use the media to leverage a highly emotive anti-murderabilia campaign.
-“The relatives of victims get sick to their stomach when they see items associated with their loved ones being hawked for profit.”
 Eventually eBay banned murderabilia from its site.
 “Unfortunately these people are like cockroaches,” he says.
 “You close one outlet and they set up shop somewhere else online.”

-An unlikely relationship also emerged from correspondence with ‘Son of Sam’ serial killer David Berkowitz.
-“It’s incredibly partnership because Berkowitz became a great asset providing me with information.
+An unlikely relationship also emerged during correspondence with ‘Son of Sam’ serial killer David Berkowitz.
+“Berkowitz became a great asset, providing me with information," says Khan.
 And as he is so high profile he gets a lot of letters from people who want to sell items associated with him.”

 Selling items associated with the murder of a loved one

-Attorney Kim Ogg has been working with Kahan on the bill’s legal detail.
+Attorney Kim Ogg has been working with Kahan on the bill.
 “We are trying to cut off the trade of goods at source,” she says.
 Ogg is the founder of a Houston law firm and has worked with relatives of victims for 22 years.
 “No-one ever imagines a loved one will be murdered.
 It’s incomprehensible,” she says.
 “But then to be further victimised by seeing the sale of items associated with that tragedy by the person who killed your loved one.
 That’s emotionally devastating.”

-In the words of Kay Reeves whose daughter Teri Lynn Matthews was murdered by Florida serial killer Oscar Ray Bolin, “It just turns your insides makes you sick to believe that someone would do this.”
+In the words of Kay Reeves whose daughter Teri Lynn Matthews was murdered by Florida serial killer Oscar Ray Bolin, “It just turns your insides — makes you sick to believe that someone would do this.”

 Tod Bohannon has been collecting murderabilia since he wrote to Charles Manson at the age of 13.
-Among his prized possessions are a John Wayne Gacy ‘Skull Clown’, cufflinks that belonged to ‘Hillside Strangler’, a tooth from serial killer Daniel Siebert and biscuits half-eaten by Charles Manson.
+Among his prized possessions are John Wayne Gacy ‘Skull Clown’, cufflinks that belonged to the ‘Hillside Strangler’, a tooth from serial killer Daniel Siebert and biscuits half-eaten by Charles Manson.

 'I wrote to killers in Florida to send me their financial statements'

-“My site is not mainstream and if it were not for people like victims rights advocates fanning the flames then a lot of these victims’ families would never know about my site,” Bohannon says.
 “Television stations, publishing houses and production companies make millions selling their products but I get criticised for selling an autograph.
 I don’t really have a response for people that are too close-minded to see what I really stand for.
 They take the word of someone else and think I am sitting around rubbing my hands together with blood money and that’s the furthest thing from the truth.”

 Bohannon’s site is set up as a public auction house.
 Dealers and collectors pay a registration fee to join, so how does he respond to criticism that criminals are cashing in on their crimes?
 “I helped a reporter do a story to prove this theory wrong and I did.
 I wrote to 12 of the biggest names in Florida to send me their financial statements.
 [Serial killer] Glen Rogers had the most deposits and that was US$350 for 10 years.
 I don’t remember other amounts, but they were nothing.”